Global marketing: Promotion

 Advertising, word of mouth, press reports, incentives, commissions and awards to the trade will account for product acknowledgement.
 It may also include consumer schemes, direct marketing, contests and prizes.

 People

 People may be considered to be a firm's most valuable asset.
-Core values of firms such as integrity, honesty, leadership, social responsibility, drive for profit, drive for quality products and services are reasons behind customer loyalty.
+Core values of firms such as integrity, honesty, leadership, social responsibility, drive for profit, and drive for quality products and services are reasons behind customer loyalty.

 Processes

-Processes for creative and delivering products and services are intangible assets that improves the quality of the product and services.
+Processes for creating and delivering products and services are intangible assets that improves the quality of the products and services.

 Physical Evidence

-Digital economy today enables firms to provide non-physical services over the internet and companies' products such as Software-as-a-Service (Saas).
+The Digital economy today enables firms to provide non-physical services over the internet and companies' products such as Software-as-a-Service (Saas).
 Historically, banks with retail locations signal the financial strength of their institutions.
 Retail locations for consumer brands add onto the evidence of the popularity and reach of their brands.

 There are trust requirements before a customer makes a purchase from a company, as such, companies without brick and mortar must provide existential proof of their legitimate software company.